manishkc11/real-time-orders/README.md

 ## 📜 License

-This project was developed as part of an academic capstone.
+This project was developed as part of an academic capstone of Wentworth Institute of Higher Education, Surry Hills.
 For commercial use, please contact the authors.

 ---

 ## 👥 Contributors

-- Enosh Basnet (Team Lead)
+- Enosh Basnet
 - Rabin Pokhrel
 - Rabin Shiwakoti
-- Manish Chaudhary
+- Manish Chaudhary(Team Lead)
 - Ashok